The MSMS on-line pre-application and application* will both be available September 1 through March 31 annually.

 The mission of the MSMS Program is to provide a unique academic experience for the student to develop into a confident and prepared person ready for the challenges of medical school and the practice of medicine.
 The program seeks to empower students to believe in themselves and their abilities to achieve.
 The program aims to help students recognize and acquire the attributes of successful medical students and physicians.

-Program administration is undertaken at three main levels.
-The staff, at present is an Assistanct Dean and a Director.
-The MSMS Program is aided by a Program Specialist who manages the daily operations of the Program.
+Program administration is undertaken at three main levels: an Assistant Dean and Director.
+MSMS program staff also include a Coordinator of Mentoring and Advising and a Program Specialist.
 Second, the Executive Associate Dean for Educational Affairs ensures programmatic compliance with the academic standards of Indiana University School of Medicine.
 Third, a Faculty Advisory Committee ensures that the Program curriculum is relevant and challenging.
 This Committee provides oversight on matters of academic policy and student progress.

 - To increase the diversity of Indiana University School of Medicine's student body.